KAZR

-KAZR (103.3 MHz) is a commercial FM radio station licensed to Pella, Iowa, and serving the Des Moines metropolitan area.
+KAZR (103.3 MHz) is a commercial FM radio station licensed to Pella, Iowa, United States, and serving the Des Moines metropolitan area.
 It is owned by Saga Communications, and is operated as part of its Des Moines Radio Group, with studios located on Locust Street in Des Moines.
 KAZR airs a mainstream rock radio format, known as "Lazer 103.3".

 The transmitter is located off Pinion Avenue near Runnells, broadcasting at 100,000 watts.
 KAZR broadcasts in the HD Radio format.

 History

 The station signed on as KPLL in 1976, with studios and transmitter located in Otley, near Pella.
 It was owned by the Meyer family with a varied format of music and religious programming.
 In 1980, its call letters changed to KXJX, in April 1986 to KFMD, and to KDMG in June 1988.
 KDMG, owned by Beta Broadcasting, had a gold-based adult contemporary format until September 1988, when it flipped to oldies.

 On February 4, 1991, KDMG flipped to an adult album alternative (AAA) format with the slogan "Where The Music Comes First", similar to WXRT in Chicago and KBCO in Denver.
 It became KFMG in April 1992.
 During the era of 1990–1996, night times tended to be harder-edged, following an alternative/modern rock/new rock format in the daytime.
 KFMG's format consisted of modern/alternative rock, blues, and variety shows such as "The Grateful Dead Hour".
 In the early 1970s, owner and program director Ron Sorenson had operated a station with those call letters on 94.9 FM, now KGGO.

 On August 1, 1996, KFMG flipped to active rock as KAZR, "Lazer 103.3", after Sorenson sold the station to Saga Communications.